Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 \subsection{Initial conditions and scaling}

-For $\rho_w=0$ the Universe is spatially-flat and contains only the inflaton field.
+For \(\rho_w=0\) the Universe is spatially-flat and contains only the inflaton field.
 The evolution equations then take the form:

-The general solution to the evolution equations have the asymptotic form given in equations \eref{eqn:H_of_t_flat} \& \eref{eqn:phi_of_t_flat}.
-As discussed in \Sref{sec:constants}, we may choose $\tp=1$ to be the Planck time.
-Given this, we set the initial conditions at an initial time $\ti$ as
+The general solution to the evolution equations has the asymptotic form given in equations~\eqref{eqn:H_of_t_flat} and~\eqref{eqn:phi_of_t_flat}.
+As discussed in \Sref{sec:constants}, we may choose \(\tp=1\) to be the Planck time.
+Given this, we set the initial conditions at an initial time \(\ti\) as:

-There is a single constant of integration $\phip$, which directly controls the number of $e$-folds during inflation.
-The number of $e$-folds $N_*$ between the pivot scale $k_*$ and the end of inflation is typically $50-60$ \citep{planck_collaboration_planck_2013-1}.
-For the rest of this paper $\phip$ will be chosen so that the total number of $e$-folds $N_\mathrm{tot}=55$.
+There is a single constant of integration \(\phip\), which directly controls the number of \(e\)-folds during inflation.
+The number of \(e\)-folds \(N_*\) between the pivot scale \(k_*\) exiting the Hubble radius and the end of inflation is typically \(50\)--\(60\) \citep{planck_collaboration_planck_2013-1}.
+For the rest of this paper \(\phip\) will be chosen so that the total number of \(e\)-folds \(N_\mathrm{tot}=65\).
 This will be discussed in greater detail in \Sref{sec:powspec}.

 Throughout this paper we work in the classical regime.
-In order for the conditions above to be valid, the initial conditions must be set at a time greater than the Planck time, $\ti >\tp=1$, but within the kinetic dominated regime, for which $V(\phii) \ll \phidi^2$.
-Setting $\ti=\tp=1$ in the above, one sees that kinetic dominance will endure beyond the Planck time provided
+In order for the conditions above to be valid, the initial conditions must be set at a time greater than the Planck time, \(\ti >\tp=1\), but within the kinetic dominated regime, for which \(V(\phii) \ll \phidi^2\).
+Setting \(\ti=\tp=1\) in the above, one sees that kinetic dominance will endure beyond the Planck time provided:

 The above requirement typically holds for potentials that give physically reasonable inflation models.
-For example, in the case of a free inflaton with mass $m$, one has In order to generate the correct amplitude of curvature perturbations, the mass must be of the order $m\sim10^{-5}\m$, whereas to generate the correct number of $e$-folds one requires $\phip\sim\mathcal{O}(10)$, in which case $V(\phip) \sim 10^{-8} \m^2$.
-Thus, there is no need to advocate trans-Planckian physics, since kinetic dominance lasts well beyond the Planck time, so one can set $\ti \gg \tp$.
+For example, in the case of a free inflaton with mass \(m\), one has In order to generate the correct amplitude of curvature perturbations, the mass must be of the order \(m\sim10^{-5}\m\), whereas to generate the correct number of \(e\)-folds one requires \(\phip\bigO{10}\), in which case \(V(\phip) \sim 10^{-8} \m^2\).
+Thus, there is no need to advocate trans-Planckian physics, since kinetic dominance lasts well beyond the Planck time, so one can set \(\ti \gg \tp\).

-We note that the evolution equations \eref{eqn:Friedmann_eq} \& \eref{eqn:Motion_eq_Scalar} are invariant under the simultaneous re-scaling of the time coordinate, Hubble parameter and inflaton potential:
+We note that the evolution equations~\eqref{eqn:Friedmann_eq}~\&~\eqref{eqn:Motion_eq_Scalar} are invariant under the simultaneous re-scaling of the time coordinate, Hubble parameter and inflaton potential:

 The advantage of this for numerical work is that a multiplicative scaling parameter from the potentials can be removed without loss of generality.